-The University of Iowa Strategic Initiatives Fund is an Iowa non-profit corporation organized February 4, 2020 and operated exclusively for charitable, educational and scientific purposes under section 501(c)(3) of the Internal Revenue Code for the benefit of the State University of lowa (University).
+The University of Iowa Strategic Initiatives Fund is an Iowa non-profit corporation organized February 4, 2020 and operated exclusively for charitable, educational and scientific purposes under section 501(c)(3) of the Internal Revenue Code for the benefit of the State University of Iowa (University).
 The general purpose of the corporation shall be to manage the funds from the payment under the Long Term Lease and Concession Agreement for the University of Iowa Utility System executed in December 2019 (P3 Agreement); to select and supervise independent investment manager(s); to grant money to the University to support Concessionaire payments of the P3 Agreement; to determine the annual payout of the endowment for the purpose of granting gifts of money to the University for direct use in its scientific research and educational activities; and to review all grant requests forwarded to it by the Budget Review Board to ensure that each advances the UI strategic plans and to advance the cause of education and research.

 Student Publications, Inc. (SPI) is a nonprofit corporation exempt from income taxes under Internal Revenue Code Section 501(c)(3).
-It publishes a daily newspaper, The Daily Iowan, which is provided principally to the students, faculty, staff and other members of the University of Iowa community.
-SPI also provides scholarships and internship opportunities to students.
-SPI receives student fees from the University, subscription, display and advertising revenue.
+It publishes a daily newspaper, The Daily Iowan, which is provided principally to the students, faculty, staff and other members of the University of Iowa community, and two weekly newspapers, the Mount Vernon-Lisbon Sun and Solon Economist and operates DITV, a television newscast primarily available online.
+SPI also provides scholarships to students.
+SPI receives student fees from the University, subscription and advertising revenue, and donations.
 Printing is contracted to an independent contractor.
-SPI also operates DITV, a broadcasting service, available through an Iowa City local access channel and the internet.